WHAT IS PREDICT?

 PREDICT stands for Pharmacogenomic Resource for Enhanced Decisions in Care & Treatment and is part of Vanderbilt’s Personalized Medicine program.

-WHO IS SELECTED FOR THE PREDICT TEST?
+WHO IS ELIGIBLE FOR THE PREDICT TEST?

 WHAT IS BEING TESTED?